On symmetric solutions of the fourth $q$-Painlev\'e equation: Symmetric Solutions

 Taking $t\mapsto 1/t$ in $q\Pfour(a)$ we obtain

 Using Equations \eqref{eq:symmonf} to replace lower-case variables by upper-case variables, we find another instance of $q\Pfour(a)$, with the same parameters.

 Recall that $q\Pfour$ has a symmetry group given by $(A_2+A_1)^{(1)}$ (see \cite[\S 4]{joshinobushi2016}).
-We note here that the transformations $\mathcal{T}_{\pm}$ are not given by the generators of the reflection group $(A_2+A_1)^{(1)}$, but one of them is related to an automorphism of the corresponding Dynkin diagram.
-To be precise, $\mathcal{T}_{+}$ is equivalent to $r$ in \cite[\S 4.2]{joshinobushi2016}. $\mathcal{T}_{-}$ is obtained from $\mathcal{T}_{+}$ by composition with the transformation that maps $t\mapsto -t$.
+We note here that the transformations $\mathcal{T}_{\pm}$ are not given by the generators of the reflection group $(A_2+A_1)^{(1)}$, but are related to an automorphism of the corresponding Dynkin diagram.
+To be precise, they are equivalent to $r$ in \cite[\S 4.2]{joshinobushi2016}.